hebcal/hebcal-es6/README.md

 ### zmanim.sunsetOffset(offset, roundMinute, forceSeaLevel) ⇒ <code>Date</code>
 Returns sunset + `offset` minutes (either positive or negative).
+If elevation is enabled, this function will include elevation in the calculation unless `forceSeaLevel` is `true`.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)